renovatebot/renovate/lib/modules/datasource/aws-rds/readme.md

 Read the [AWS RDS IAM reference](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonrds.html) for more information.

+**Usage**

+Because Renovate has no manager for the AWS RDS datasource, you need to help Renovate by configuring the regex manager to identify the RDS dependencies you want updated.

-Because there is no general `packageName`, you have to pass a [filter](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-rds/interfaces/describedbengineversionscommandinput.html#filters) as minified JSON as the `packageName`.
+When configuring the regex manager, you have to pass a [filter](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-rds/interfaces/describedbengineversionscommandinput.html#filters) as minified JSON as the `packageName`.

-Example:
+For example:

 ```yaml
 # Getting the latest supported MySQL 5.7 version from RDS as a filter would look like: